 - Builds confidence & skills needed to pass the FAA flight exams.

 - Ensures you are ready for your first solo flight in the aircraft.

 Stage 2: Advanced / Solo Flight Training (10-15 flight hours)

 During this stage, you will continue to improve your flight skills, including landings and cross country navigation.
 We are preparing you for your next two solo cross country flights and your supervised night cross country flight.

 You will also complete your second stage check with a check instructor prior to completing your solo cross-country flights.

 Stage 3: Examination and Testing (10-15 flight hours)

 Stage three (3) is the final phase of your training where you will complete your final solo flights and any final requirements that are needed.
-You and your instructor will focus on final preparation for the FAA oral and flight exam.
+You and your instructor will focus on final preparation for the FAA oral and flight exams.

-Prior to your FAA oral and flight exam, we will complete your “final exam” with Paragon, which is called your End of Course (EOC) flight.
-The EOC is designed to be very difficult and closely mimic what you might expect in your FAA flight exam.
+Prior to your FAA oral and flight exams, we will complete your “final exam” with Paragon, which is called your End of Course (EOC) flight.
+The EOC is designed to be difficult and closely mimic what you might expect in your FAA flight exam.
 When you pass your EOC, you are truly ready to become a pilot.

 Once you pass the FAA exams you’re officially a Private Pilot!